hydrusnetwork/hydrus/docs/developer_api.md

 ```

 The arguments here are the same as for [GET /get\_files/search\_files](#get_files_search_files).
 You can set any or none of them to set a search domain like in the dialog.

+### **GET `/manage_database/get_client_options`** { id="manage_database_get_client_options" }

+!!! warning "Unstable Response"
+    The response for this path is unstable and subject to change without warning.
+No examples are given.

+_Gets the current options from the client._

+Restricted access:
+:   YES.
+Manage Database permission needed.

+Required Headers: n/a

+Arguments: n/a

+Response:
+: A JSON dump of nearly all options set in the client.
+The format of this is based on internal hydrus structures and is subject to change without warning with new hydrus versions.
+Do not rely on anything you find here to continue to exist and don't rely on the structure to be the same.